Accessibility Tools

 Do probiotics help ulcerative colitis or Crohn’s disease?

-Short answer: sometimes in UC, rarely in Crohn’s.
+Short answer: sometimes in ulcerative colitis, rarely in Crohn’s disease.

 Why do standard probiotics often fail in IBD, especially Crohn’s?